bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 ### High-level, mid-level, or low-level language?

-First, we have the level of language.
-It's important that when talking about the "level" of the language we typically are speaking relatively.
-For example, binary code, 1's and 0's is about as "low level" as it gets in the digital world.
-One step "higher" would be assembly code, and c++ lives one level above that.
+First, we have the "level" of language.
+It's important to note that when talking about the "level" of a language, we typically are speaking *relatively*.
+For example, binary code, which is made up of just `1`'s and `0`'s is about as "low level" as it gets in the digital world.
+One step "higher" would be assembly code, and C++ lives one level above that.
 While Go and C++ both compile directly to binary code, it's easy to make the case that Go is "higher-level" than C++ because it contains a runtime in each executable program that manages memory and performs basic administrative tasks "under the hood".

-### "Levels" of programming languages, higher to lower
+### "Levels" of programming languages from highest to lowest

 * Python
 * Go